lcarswell1/mmp/backends/Readme.txt

 on_search
 A method which is called with the text of a search from the default search field of the default backend panel (leatherman.ui.panels.backend_panel.BackendPanel).
+If this method returns True it is assumed the search went ahead and the search field is cleared.
+If not, the search string remains n place.